-PwC Finland provides all partners and other staff with regular on-going training on independence matters.
+PwC Finland provides all partners and other staff with annual or on-going training in independence matters.
 Training typically focuses on personal independence, milestone training relevant to a change in position or role, changes in policy or external regulation and, as relevant, provision of services.
-Partners and other staff receive computer-based training on PwC Finland's independence policy and related topics.
-Additional classroom training is delivered to partners and other staff on an as-needed basis by PwC Finland's independence team.
+Partners and staff receive computer-based training on PwC Finland's independence policy and related topics.
+Additional face-to-face training is delivered to partners and other staff on an as-needed basis by PwC Finland's independence team.